 Artificial snow

 Several companies make powders (super absorbent polymers that are non-toxic) to which you add water to create fake snow.
 You can then place this snow somewhere (such as in an empty sandbox or kiddie pool) and play in it as you would real snow.
-You can also use it in sensory bins.
+We place it, along with some arctic animals, in a bin in our sensory table.

 Go ice skating